Chapter 1

 I took the stairs with a spring in my step.

-The door was glass, with the business name in big bold letters and his name in a smaller font below.
+The door was made of glass, with the business name in big, bold letters and his name in a smaller font below.
 I pushed open the door to see the receptionist's desk empty.
-My half-sister works as his assistant, doing odd jobs, including receptionist.
+My half-sister works as his assistant, handling various tasks, including reception duties.

-Strangely, she has not written on the desk to say she is at lunch.
-They have a sign, "back in half an hour," usually on the desk when not occupied.
-Why would they not have the sign?
-I was a little confused.
+Strangely, she had not placed the sign, "Back in half an hour," usually on the desk when it was not occupied.
+Why wouldn't they have the sign?
 As she was not at the desk, I assumed that maybe they had gone to lunch together, which was not odd, as they often had lunch together.
 Might as well since they work together.
 I saw no problem with it; I was happy that Tammy and Samuel got along well.

 As I head to my husband's office, I notice the blinds are closed.